Kroc/NoNonsenseForum/README.txt

 *       Members of the root forum are not automatically members of all sub-forums (unlike mods)

-*       Members must sign-in to be able to post in locked forums, or to access private forums
+*       Members must sign-in to be able to post in locked forums

 [6.2]	A note on private forums:
 ------------------------------------------------------------------------
-If you make a forum / sub-forum private, whilst visitors to the site will not be able to access the forum, the files within are not directly protected, such that if someone were to know the exact file name of a thread, they would be able to view it without being a moderator or member.

-Though that is generally unlikely, you can increase the security of private forums by setting up ".htpasswd" access in the private forum / sub-forum.
+NoNonsense Forum does not provide an option for private forums that (can only be accessed by members) because the index RSS feed (which includes the text of posts being made in the forum) cannot be protected without the use of ".htpasswd" based password-protection.

+If you want a private forum / sub-forum, protect the relevant directory using ".htpasswd".
+Instructions are not provided here on how to configure ".htpasswd" protection as it requires basic server admin skills and some knowledge of using ".htaccess" files.

 The users defined in the ".htpasswd" file will have to have the same password as their NoNonsense Forum username.

-Instructions are not provided here on how to configure ".htpasswd" protection as it requires basic server admin skills and some knowledge of using "htaccess" files.

 [7]	Customising: